open-telemetry/semantic-conventions/docs/database/cosmosdb.md

 **[1]:** It is RECOMMENDED to capture the value as provided by the application without attempting to do any case normalization.
 If the operation name is parsed from the query text, it SHOULD be the first operation name found in the query.
 For batch operations, if the individual operations are known to have the same operation name then that operation name SHOULD be used prepended by `BATCH `, otherwise `db.operation.name` SHOULD be `BATCH` or some other database system specific term if more applicable.
+This attribute has stability level RELEASE CANDIDATE.

 **[2]:** When observed from the client side, and when communicating through an intermediary, `server.address` SHOULD represent the server address behind any intermediaries, for example proxies, if it's available.

 **[3]:** It is RECOMMENDED to capture the value as provided by the application without attempting to do any case normalization.
 If the collection name is parsed from the query text, it SHOULD be the first collection name found in the query and it SHOULD match the value provided in the query text including any schema and database name prefix.
 For batch operations, if the individual operations are known to have the same collection name then that collection name SHOULD be used, otherwise `db.collection.name` SHOULD NOT be captured.
+This attribute has stability level RELEASE CANDIDATE.

 **[4]:** If a database system has multiple namespace components, they SHOULD be concatenated (potentially using database system specific conventions) from most general to most specific namespace component, and more specific namespaces SHOULD NOT be captured without the more general namespaces, to ensure that "startswith" queries for the more general namespaces will be valid.
 Semantic conventions for individual database systems SHOULD document what `db.namespace` means in the context of that system.
 It is RECOMMENDED to capture the value as provided by the application without attempting to do any case normalization.
+This attribute has stability level RELEASE CANDIDATE.

 **[5]:** The status code returned by the database.
 Usually it represents an error code, but may also represent partial success, warning, or differentiate between various types of successful outcomes.
 Semantic conventions for individual database systems SHOULD document what `db.response.status_code` means in the context of that system.
+This attribute has stability level RELEASE CANDIDATE.

 **[6]:** The actual DBMS may differ from the one identified by the client.
 For example, when using PostgreSQL client libraries to connect to a CockroachDB, the `db.system` is set to `postgresql` based on the instrumentation's best knowledge.
+This attribute has stability level RELEASE CANDIDATE.

 **[7]:** When observed from the client side, and when communicating through an intermediary, `server.port` SHOULD represent the server port behind any intermediaries, for example proxies, if it's available.